- Changing settings

 On watches with a wrist HR sensor, HR reading can be displayed on the left side of the screen.
-On most supported watch models there is an option to show it all the time, only during daytime, or on for about 10 seconds on gesture.
-On the older ones only on wrist gesture for about 10 seconds.
-The frequency at which the reading value is refreshed depends on the watch, generally lower on older models, higher on newer ones.
+There is an option to show it all the time, only during daytime, or on for about 10 seconds on gesture.

 Enhanced HR info